hrubanj/webpage/_posts/2024-02-28-compacting-sql-tables.markdown

 group by item_name, count, change_indicator
 ;
 ```
-We partition the table by `item_name` and assign row numbers ordered by date.
+You partition the table by `item_name` and assign row numbers ordered by date.
-We also partition by `item_name` and `count` and assign row numbers ordered by date.
+You also partition it by `item_name` and `count` and assign row numbers ordered by date.
-The difference between these two row numbers changes when the `count` changes while the `item_name` does not change.
+Then, you compute the difference between these row numbers (`change_indicator`).
+The `change_indicator` changes when the `count` changes and the `item_name` remains unchanged.
-So, if we group by the difference and `item_name` and `count`, we get time periods when the `count` remains the same.
+You can use it to find time periods when `count` did not change.

 ### How to get the original table back?
-To get from the compacted table back to the original, you can just join the compacted table with a series of dates.
+If you join the compacted table with a series of dates, you can get the original table back.

-Generating the date series is probably the only database-specific part of this trick.
+Generating the date series is the only database-specific part of this trick.
 This StackOverflow [answer](https://stackoverflow.com/a/32987070) describes how to do it in SQLite.
-Below, we are using a slight modification of that approach.
+Below example, uses a slight modification of that approach.

 ```sql
 -- generate a series of dates